-344 The REC Pricing Model continues increasing the ITC to 30%, as was done for REC prices for the 2023-2024 Program Year.
+The REC Pricing Model continues increasing the ITC to 30%, as was done for REC prices for the 2023-242024 Program Year.

-345 See Section 7.5 of the 2022 Long-Term Plan and the announcement of the 2023-2024 REC prices: https://ipa.illinois.gov/content/dam/soi/en/web/ipa/documents/rec-prices-rationale-41923.pdf.
+&lt;sup>363 See Section 7.5 of the 2022 Long-Term Plan and the announcement of the 2023-242024 REC prices: https://ipa.illinois.gov/content/dam/soi/en/web/ipa/documents/rec-prices-rationale-41923.pdfadder for roof-mounted community solar to recognize the additional costs needed to facilitate the development of community solar in areas where open land is not available for ground-mounted systems.
+After careful consideration of those comments and the policy objectives of community solar, the Agency partially agrees with the comments and proposes a \$5/REC adder for Traditional Community Solar projects and Public Schools community solar projects that are roof-mounted rather than ground-mounted.365

-346 Appendix D contains further details on changes to the REC pricing model.
+&lt;sup>364 Appendix D contains further details on changes to the REC Pricing Model pricing model.